In this episode, Erick Rheam reviews the book "How to Grow Your Small Business" by Donald Miller.

 Action Step

-In this episode, Erick Rheam, shares his experience going on his annual retreat on a sleeper car train from Indianapolis, Indiana to Seattle Washington.
+In this episode, Erick Rheam shares his experience going on his quarterly retreat to a small bed and breakfast and what he learned from the process.

 It’s critically important to take strategic pauses in your life so that you may rest, reflect and evolve to stay on track towards significance.
 Life is messy and exhausting at times, and without a mechanism to protect against the chaos of your life, then burnout and regret will be your constant companion.